-From Dallas to Sao Paulo, the flight experience is similar to any other American Airline flight to Southern South America.
-Whether you’re flying from Miami to Rio, Santiago or Buenos Aires.
-Or New York to Brazil, you get the point.
-American Airlines Premium Economy standard and experience will be similar.
 The same can be said for long-haul flights to Asia or Europe.
-Don’t expect a true premium experience, but an upgrade from economy.
-Premium Economy is similar to domestic first class, but long-haul in this case.
+Don’t expect a true premium experience, but an upgraded experience over economy.
+The AA Premium Economy experience is similar to domestic first class, but long-haul in this case.

 AA Premium Economy Meals

 Meal service onboard is also a step above economy.
 Meal service includes a printed meal card with a couple of meal options.
-I honestly am not sure if the meal is really any better than economy, but it is presented is a better way.
+I honestly am not sure if the meal is really any better than the economy option, but it is presented in a better way.
 Every passenger enjoys complimentary beverages and a hot meal with real china.
 AA claims meals are upgraded, but they really are pretty basic.

 Dinner service first started with a drink.
 In a plastic cup, and then dinner was served.
 Dinner options are provided, and all alcohol is free.
 This is a step above just free beer or wine in economy.
 The entire meal is on one tray.
 Dinner service was completed within the first 90 minutes of the flight.
 Flight attendants working Premium economy cabin also worked the main cabin.
 Yet, I found them to be friendly and checked on refills often.

 Between meals in the galley there is a light snack basket.
 Drink refills are also never a problem.
 Whenever I needed a refill of my wine someone was there to refill it.
-The wine was honestly not that great, but then again Vivino only gives it 2.6 stars.
+The wine was honestly not that great, even Vivino only gives it 2.6 stars.
 Pretty poor for a $10 wine.
 Thankfully beer and hard alcohol is also free!

 Before landing in Brazil there is a second light meal service.
 This meal is basic and includes fresh fruit, a croissant, and yogurt.
-About 90 minutes before landing, breakfast is optional.
+Breakfast service begins about 90 minutes before landing breakfast.
 I would recommend sleeping through this meal if you can.
-As it’s pretty basic.
+It’s pretty basic and not that great.

 American Airlines has done a good job finding a happy medium between Economy and Business Class.
 By adding domestic First Class seats and offering it on long-haul flights, there is now a good middle ground between Coach and Business.
 Is the experience amazing, no. Is it better than Economy.
 Absolutely!
 There’s nothing special about the ground experience, but the inflight experience is a step above.

-If you want a slightly better inflight experience with more room, free booze, and slightly better meal.
-Premium Economy is worth ever cent.
-I would be willing to pay a few hundred extra dollars for this, but not a grand more.
+At the end of the day, Premium economy passengers enjoy a slightly elevated inflight experience with more leg room, free booze, and a slightly better meal.
+Premium Economy is worth every cent in this case.
+I would be willing to pay a few hundred extra dollars for this, but not double the price